 MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
 Statistical significance tests should be conducted to assess the likelihood that observed trends may be attributable to sampling variation.
-The adjustment to the weight described in 3.2.3 above based on inpatient discharges potentially could affect some analyses of trends.
 The length of time being analyzed should also be considered.
-In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution, unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.
+In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.